 - The assumed rate may range from 2% to 5.5%

-- Some lenders are more willing than others to lend on high-value properties, or on multi-unit freehold blocks
+- Some lenders are more willing than others to lend on high-value properties or multi-unit freehold blocks

 - But some lenders are only focused on the number of properties mortgaged with them – they're not concerned about the overall size of your portfolio

 Only a well-connected broker will know which finance houses will consider the circumstances of your application.
-This is certainly a situation in which you need expert, individual advice and an application specifically tailored to a lender’s requirements.
+This is undoubtedly a situation where you need expert, individual advice and an application tailored to a lender's requirements.

 What property portfolio information will you need to supply?